saucelabs/sauce-docs/docs/error-reporting/project-setup/symbolication.md

 ## Troubleshooting

+### Command line debugging
-If you are blocked on uploading symbols from the command line, try uploading directly from your web browser.
-Instructions are available above.
+If you are blocked on uploading symbols from the command line, try checking verbose output from a tool like curl or similar.
+Uploading an arhcive in the web browser may also expose additional information or errors.

-### Invalid Token
+### Invalid token

 If you receive an "invalid token" error in the response when uploading symbols via HTTP, check to make sure that you're using a symbol access token and not a submission token.
 To generate a symbol access token, see [Generating Symbol Access Tokens](#generate-symbol-access-tokens).